UCLALibrary/ucla-ca-providence/README_UCLA.md

 2. Delete the docker database volume: `docker volume rm ucla-ca-providence_db`
 3. Start up the system.
 4. Run the installation process as described above, starting at step 2.

+### Exporting and importing configuration via profiles

+CA provides utilities for exporting and importing configuration defined in installation profiles, available in `support/bin/caUtils`.

+#### Exporting configuration

+To export configuration, run: `support/bin/caUtils export-profile -t TIMESTAMP -o ./install/profiles/xml/custom_export.xml`

+Parameters used:

+* -t: optional timestamp parameter.
+You can get the current timestamp with `date +%s` (if running a local dockerized development setup, `docker compose exec providence date +%s`).

+* -o: output file destination.
+The provided example will save the output file in the folder where it will be expected by the configuration import.
+The file name can be changed as desired.

+#### Importing configuration

+To import configuration, run: `support/bin/caUtils update-installation-profile -n custom_export.xml`

+Parameters used:

+* -n: the filename of the configuration profile, which should be in the folder `install/profiles/xml/`.

 ## Login and logout